jssql1234/docs-sqlpay/docs/integration/hrms/e-tms/app-usage.md

     ![dashboard](../../../../static/img/integration/hrms/e-tms/dashboard.png)

 - **Session Card:** User's work session shift time
+    - Icon on the top right corner (green box) indicates the clock method (by GPS or QR) of the day.
+If there is no icon displayed, it means that user is not required to clock for that day
     - It shows user's first Clock In and last Clock Out of the day with an estimated calculation of late in and early out
     - User can tap on the card to direct to User's Attendance Log
     - User can tap on the ***'Clock In' button*** to direct to Clock In / Clock Out page
-        - If no work session is assigned, the button will be disabled
+        - If no work session is assigned or no clock method is selected, the button will be disabled
 - **Upcoming Holiday:** User's upcoming public holidays

 ## Clock In / Clock Out

+### By GPS

 | **Button** | **Explanation** |
 | :--------- | :-------------- |